blend/react-native-screenshot-detector/README.md

 # react-native-screenshot-detector

-Note: this project is designed to work with the newer version of React Native library imports, i.e. React Native >= 0.40.0
+Note: this project is designed to work with the newer version of React Native library imports, i.e. React Native >= 0.40.0, and will only work on iOS as Android does not provide the underlying functionality needed to track screenshots.

 ## Getting started

+PRE React Native 0.60.0

-`$ npm install react-native-screenshot-detector --save`
+`$ npm install react-native-screenshot-detector`

 `$ react-native link react-native-screenshot-detector`

+POST React Native 0.60.0

+`$ npm install react-native-screenshot-detector`

 ## Usage